jordanwheeler7/streaming-04-bonus-jordanwheeler/README.md

 5. In the third window, type `python message_consumer_location.py` to run the second worker
 6. In the fourth window, type `python message_consumer_precipitation.py` to run the third worker
 7. This will allow the process to continue to run until you stop it with `ctrl + c` in the producer window.
 You will also need to stop the workers in the other windows as well utilizing the same command.
-8. You can then view the csv files that were created in the project folder.
+8. You can then view the CSV files that were created in the project folder.

 ## What it looks like
 ![terminal](terminal.png)